Cruises to Kiriwina Island

 Kiriwina maintains a year-round tropical climate with daytime temperatures ranging from 25 to 30 degrees.

-Credit cards and charge cards are not accepted anywhere on the island.
+Credit cards and ATM facilities are not available on the island.
+Local currency of Kina is accepted.

 There are no public telephones and no internet access available in Kiriwina.
 Mobile coverage may be available as long as global roaming is selected prior to leaving home.